Illustration by Christine Fuller

 George Barlow, a farmer of Great Ellingham, appeared at the Petty Sessions at East Harling in the June of 1876.
 He was charged by J Tinton, a Supervisor of Excise, for keeping a dog without a licence.
-He was fined 25s.
+George was fined 25s (twenty five shillings).

-Whinburgh born George Barlow and his wife Mary Elizabeth came to Great Ellingham before the birth of their son Arthur in 1875.
+Whinburgh born George Barlow and his wife Mary Elizabeth arrived in Great Ellingham before the birth of their son Arthur in 1875.
 Accordingly, George appeared before the Magistrates about a year after settling in the village.
 A further son, George, was born three years later in 1878.

 Appointed Assistant Overseer of Great Ellingham

-The Norwich Mercury of 24th April, 1880 reported on a further appearance of George Barlow at the Petty Sessions at East Harling.
-On this occasion, George Barlow was appointed an Assistant Overseer of Great Ellingham with a yearly salary of £16.
+The Norwich Mercury of 24th April, 1880 reported on a further appearance of George Barlow at the Petty Sessions held in East Harling.
+On this occasion, George was appointed an Assistant Overseer of Great Ellingham with a yearly salary of £16.

 The Barlow Family

 By 1901, the family had moved to Long Street.
-George was then aged 54, his wife 59, son Arthur was 25 and George 21.
+George was then aged 54, his wife 59 and his sons Arthur and George were 25 and 21 respectively.

-George Barlow was buried in the same churchyard on February 8th, 1934.
+George Barlow was buried in the churchyard of St James on February 8th, 1934.
 He was 87.

 Norfolk News June 17th, 1876